-For any schemes where a pay back is not reasonably foreseeable, these schemes will be carefully scrutinised, by TfN and its partners, to understand the relative economic and social value that the schemes would accrue and residual carbon costs will be given due weighting alongside the wider benefits as part of any decision making processes.
+It is important to understand the relative economic and social value that schemes or programmes accrue alongside their residual carbon costs and that due weighting is given to those carbon costs as part of any decision making processes.
 Where new schemes are progressed, TfN and its partners will promote ambitious supply chain carbon reduction requirements to drive down levels of embodied carbon.